hbz/laser3/documentation/fomantic-ui.md

     src/themes/laser/elements/list.variables

-3.) change the specific variable only there
+3.) change the specifig variable only there

 4.)
 Change the theme.config